gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

   has to be generated on fly then you can use DB to know the ranges each node is handling, overhead of zookeeper doesn't justify the benefits.
 * A tiny url fetches will have more probability of being queried again in short span hence cache will avoid the database call.

-{{% notice tip "Tip" %}}
+{{% notice warning "Note" %}}
-Avoid collisions in hashing (when hash is same), on a new environment there will be fewer collisions but as your data grows collisions will increase.
+Be aware of collisions in hashing (when hash is same), on a new environment there will be fewer collisions but as your data grows collisions will increase.
 {{% /notice %}}

 {{% notice tip "Tip" %}}